 Medicinal Uses of Curcuma zedoaria

 The rhizomes are pungent, bitter, aromatic, heating, appetizer, anthelmintic, antipyretic, alexiteric.
 It destroys bad breath.
-Rhizome is useful in leucoderma, piles, bronchitis, asthma, tumours, tuberculous glands of the neck (Galgand), enlargement of the spleen, epileptic seizure and skin diseases.
-The fresh root is considered cooling and diuretic.
-It checks leukorrheal and gonorrheal discharges and purifies the blood.
+Rhizome is useful in leucoderma, piles, bronchitis, asthma, tumors, tuberculous glands of the neck (Galgand), enlargement of the spleen, epileptic seizure, and skin diseases.
+The fresh root is considered cooling, and diuretic.
+It checks leukorrheal, and gonorrheal discharges, and purifies the blood.
 The juice of the leaves is given in dropsy.
-Zedoary is used in same way as ginger.
+Zedoary is used in the same way as ginger.

 Fresh rhizomes is used.